ankushsachdeva/emojicon/README.md

         });

 //To show popup manually you can call popup.showAtBottom();
+//To show popup when the soft keyboard is not already visible, use popup.showAtBottomPending()
 ```

 Note: You can change the size of emojis in XML layout through attribute `emojiconSize`.